Children in the Care of Others

 Introduction

-Families are diverse and have many different forms in the UK.
+In the UK, families are diverse and have many different forms.
 Sometimes they find a ‘fit’ that is best for them, and children grow up in the care of grandparents, friends, ex-partners, the local authority, adopters or others.
 This can provide children with opportunities they otherwise would not have received but can also mean the child is vulnerable.
-Therefore, it’s important that we are all able to identify the living arrangements for children in education settings.
+Therefore, it’s important that we can identify the living arrangements for children in your setting.

 Need more?